wennycooper/Andbot-Prototype-Integration-Plan/README.md

 * Limited ROS move_base for navigation
 * Bumper, IR and US sensors installed

+## 1.4 Issues
+* Quantity of prototype?
+(ME team only order one piece)
+* Using LidarLite for slam_gmapping MAY perform badly

 # 2. Arms (without gripper and wrist)
 ## 2.1 Components Status & Readiness
 * DC motors(3540): ready